Reviews from the Community

 “These are the most valuable publications a patient can have to navigate and transition into a successful low vision world.”
 (Liz Trauernicht, President, MD Foundation)

 “The booklets and CDs are WONDERFUL!
 They are going to tremendously help me help my patients.”
 (Karen Winegardner, COTA, LMT)

 “Thank you for providing such a wonderful and free service to assist those in need.”
 (Cornerstone Eye Care, High Point NC)

 Online interactive format

-A new self-help book that knows you personally!
+New self-help books that know you personally!
 By filling out a brief questionnaire, you customize your own resource to provide just the information you need, insight into unique challenges you may be facing, and practical steps toward protecting your particular quality of life and independence.
-This is the first in a planned series of “GuideMe” books for every major retinal disease.

 A Self Help Guide to Non-visual Skills — Free